Prag8855/aab/content/guides/bicycle-in-berlin.md

     - [Toll office auctions](https://www.zoll-auktion.de/auktion/kategorie/Fahrr%C3%A4der_Zubeh%C3%B6r/1103)

 The quality of used bicycles varies a lot.
 Always try the bike before you buy it.
 Check if the brakes work, the gears change smoothly, the frame is not cracked, the wheels are straight, etc. [This guide](https://bikefair.org/blog/how-to-choose-a-second-hand-bike#:~:text=check%20the%20bike) can help you.

+If you buy a used bicycle, get it fitted and adjusted at a bicycle shop.
+Your bike will ride smoother, and it will be more comfortable.

 ### Buying a stolen bicycle